 Often, when external pressures force firms to take action, change management is reactive and can cause unanticipated damage that undermines the firms’ objectives for changing in the first place.
 As the legal industry evolves, firm leaders need to take a more proactive approach, one that anticipates emerging economic and cultural influences that could disrupt their business.

 These pressures aren’t new: Like market dislocations that happen in cycles, they come and go.
 In recent years, we’ve seen a gradual shift from traditional to agile working models driven by more millennials in the workplace.
 There’s also the ever-present pressure from clients to reduce costs.
-Recently, the Coronavirus, an alarming health issue, served as an unfortunate reminder about the challenges of remote support and serving clients worldwide.
+The COVID-19 crisis served as an unfortunate reminder about the challenges of remote support and serving clients worldwide.